chrisclark/blog/content/recommendation-engine-for-trending-products-in-python.md

    easily appear in the results just by jumping to 10+ adds for one day.

-2. Smoothing the slopes themselves, in order to give additional weight to products that have been trending up for > 1 day.

-3. Lowering the bar for trending products so that a product that jumps from an average of 500 adds/day to 600 adds/day has a chance to trend alongside a product that jumped from 20 to 40.
+2. Weighting products so that a product that jumps from an average of 500 adds/day to 600 adds/day has a chance to trend alongside a product that jumped from 20 to 40.

+There is weirdly little material out there about trending algorithms - and it's entirely possible (likely, even) that others have more sophisticated techniques that yield better results.

+But for Grove, this hits all the marks: explicable, serendipitous, and gets more clicks than anything other product feed we've put in front of our customers.